How To Choose a Pest Control Company

 Safety

-Your pest control provider should use low toxicity or non-toxic pesticides whenever possible.
-If they plan to use pesticides that don't fit into one of these categories, your technician should explain what safety precautions will be used to protect your family, your pets, and you.
-All pesticides that pose more than a minimum risk should be registered with the EPA.
+Your pest control expert should be able to discuss the safety of all pesticides they plan to use.
+They should be able to clarify whether the pesticides are low toxicity or non-toxic; if they are not, they should explain what safety precautions they will put in place to protect your family, your pets, and you.
+Any pesticides that pose more than a minimum risk need to be registered with the EPA.

 Treatment Methods